-St. Peter’s Church, located in the community of Upper Gullies, is housed in the oldest church building in the town of Conception Bay South.
+St. Peter’s Church, located in the community of Upper Gullies, is housed in the oldest active church building in the town of Conception Bay South.

 Historically part of the Missions of South Shore Conception Bay and Foxtrap, the congregation began meeting in the former Hopewell Church, in 1876.
 As the number of settlers in the area grew, so did the congregation.
 By 1898 it was clear to both clergy and people that a new place of worship was needed.

 On July 20, 1905, the cornerstone was laid for the present church building, which was consecrated as St. Peter’s Church on November 16, 1909.